-Three day package tour.
-Inspired by the locals we invite you to leave city life behind and join us on our three day Landmannalaugar tour.
-An experience that gives you a totally new dimension of winter travelling when guests and staff blend together as one team, taking an active part in all of the upcoming adventures.
+Two day tour including a visit to the snowy highlands.
+Inspired by the locals we invite you to leave city life behind and join us on our Landmannalaugar tour.
+An experience that gives you a glimpse into the amazing scenery of the Icelandic highlands, as well as a scenic tour of the magnificent Þjórsárdalur valley.

 Do as Icelanders do and come along on a journey of unforeseen challenges, bathe in the stunning geothermal natural pool in mid winter and enjoy being alone with nature, surrounded by the stars and the dancing northern lights.

 Available: Sep - Apr

 Age limit: 8 years

 - Off the beaten path experience

 - Northern Lights